loda-lang/loda-programs/programs/oeis/list3.md

 * [A329682](http://oeis.org/A329682) ([L05 program](A329682.asm)): Number of excursions of length n with Motzkin-steps forbidding all consecutive steps of length 2 except UH, UD, HU and DD.
 * [A329683](http://oeis.org/A329683) ([L03 program](A329683.asm)): Number of excursions of length n with Motzkin-steps forbidding all consecutive steps of length 2 except UH, HH and HD.
 * [A329684](http://oeis.org/A329684) ([L05 program](A329684.asm)): Number of excursions of length n with Motzkin-steps forbidding all consecutive steps of length 2 except UD and HH.
+* [A329822](http://oeis.org/A329822) ([L23 program](A329822.asm)): The minimum weight of a Boolean function of algebraic degree at most n-3 whose support contains n linearly independent elements.
 * [A329826](http://oeis.org/A329826) ([L15 program](A329826.asm)): Beatty sequence for (5+sqrt(17))/4.
 * [A329828](http://oeis.org/A329828) ([L18 program](A329828.asm)): Beatty sequence for (7+sqrt(37))/6.
 * [A329832](http://oeis.org/A329832) ([L10 program](A329832.asm)): Beatty sequence for (9+sqrt(65))/8.